junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The red hair comes into form first, the rest of her head and body later.
 The ghost of Charlie moans as she shows up laying on the ground.
 "I didn't know ghost can feel pain too."
 Her eyes are shut tight for a moment, before opening up to look at Dean.
 "You look worried."

-Dean huffs briefly, "Hey, kid.
+Dean huffs briefly.
+"Hey, kid.
 Nice to see you again."

 Another demon cloud dives down toward them before Charlie can say anything else.
 Dean jumps back a step, swiping the blade through the middle of the black shape.
 The demon screams, splitting into two halves of black smoke, twirling into opposite directions before meeting again in the mid-air, merging into one shape, letting out a long shrieking sound of wind that gives Dean goosebumps.
 A second wave of attack rains down on them before Dean can take a second of breath.

 That sound must be a calling of assembly of some sort, Dean thinks.
-More black smoke hover over the head of them this time, circling like a group of vultures surveying carcass before devouring.
+More black smoke hover over their heads this time, circling like a group of vultures surveying carcass before devouring.

 Dean finds his eyes can hardly keep focused on these dissipating and gathering smokes, let alone fighting them off or protecting Charlie's soul.
 "A little help here, Cas!" he yells.